 - If followed too closely, can feel formulaic

 - May lead to more showing rather than telling in the actual writing

 - Characters may seem to make inauthentic choices, solely based on plot points instead of natural results from narrative action

-That aside, both plotters and pantsers agree on one thing: there is no correct way.
+That aside, both plotters and pantsers agree on one thing: there is no correct way when it comes to novel writing.
 It simply depends on what kind of writer you are, and what works for you.

 The 3 Basic Questions Every Outline Should Answer

-Besides listing characters and plot points, your outline should give you a general sense of the direction of your story as well as the primary conflicts and tensions that will make it intriguing for readers.
+Besides listing characters and plot points for story structure, your outline should give you a general sense of the direction of your story as well as the primary conflicts and tensions that will make it intriguing for readers.
 Keep the following questions in mind while creating your outline: